Dream Weddings and Gorgeous Celebrations in Perfect Venues

 Originally built as an art gallery and museum, the Galleria is located beside the St. Francis of Assisi Chapel and can accommodate events of 120 to 170 guests.
 Adorned with priceless, antique statues around the perimeter of the room, the Galleria also boasts a Tiffany stained-glass window.

 The Santa Barbara Room

-The charming and intimate Santa Barbara Room overlooks both picturesque interior courtyard of the Hotel and the Oriental Court with its collection of antique Asian sculptures.
-The room includes decorative black and white tile flooring from Europe; custom-made embroidered sheer draperies frame the full height windows, adding softness and privacy while diffusing the light.
-Shimmering, delicate ivory and gold botanical panels, imported from Belgium have been applies to the cove-lit vaulted ceilings, creating a delightful and elegant canopy overhead.
+The charming and intimate Santa Barbara Room overlooks both picturesque interior courtyard of the Hotel and the Oriental Court adorned with a collection of antique Asian sculptures.
+The room includes decorative black and white tile flooring from Europe, custom-made embroidered sheer draperies frame the full height ot its windows, adding softness and privacy while diffusing the light.
+Shimmering, delicate ivory and gold botanical panels imported from Belgium have been applied to the cove-lit vaulted ceilings, for an elegant canopy.

 The Court Of The Orient & Ho-O-Kan Room

 The Ho-O-Kan, located on the first floor, certainly makes a statement by elevating guests' expectations.
 The split-level venue features a traditional, wood-beamed ceiling and loft space with a wrap-around gallery, displaying a unique collection of fine antiques, artwork and decorative artifacts.
 The Ho-O-Kan is a dramatic black and ivory color schemed Asian-inspired venue.
 The hand-painted lanterns with emerald-tone crystals and silk tassels filter the light through, and cast a romantic glow on the impressive room.
 The floors are adorned with European carpeting in a graphic medallion motif.
 A rich textured wall covering at the grand focal wall is a trio of specially commissioned, exquisitely hand-painted panels by DeGournay.